 The academic calendar for MSW classes is sent to you from the Program Director and posted on the MSW Moodle page.
-Please note that the semester schedules for MSW classes and other university classes are not necessarily the same.
-MSW classes begin on August 15 and end on December 10 for the fall semester.
-MSW classes begin on January 16 and end on May 13 for the spring semester.
-Commencement is on May 13.
+Please note that the semester schedules for MSW classes and other university classes are not exactly the same.
+MSW classes begin on January 13 and end on May 10 for the 2025 spring semester.
+Commencement is on May 10.